 Individual nomination - $220(including GST)

 It's important to note that individual CSIA member discounts only apply to the nominee, not the nominator.
 Further, individual CSIA members' do not receive discounts for organisation-level (corporate) nominations.
 Any fees incurred to participate in the judging process (e.g. travel to and from interview site for individuals) are the responsibility of the entrant.

-Nominations for the 2021 Australian Service Excellence Awards are now open.
+Nominations are now open for the 2024 Australian Service Excellence Awards.